stefvanelst/RC-car/README.md

 # RC-car
 The car can be controlled remotely using the Blynk app.
 There is also a sensor that measures the brightness and shows it on the OLED and on the Blynk app.
 If the brightness is too low, 2 yellow LEDs on the front and 2 red LEDs on the back of the car will light up.
 The Blynk app has 4 buttons to move forward, backward, left and right.
+I used 2 servos on the back of the car to drive forward and backwards and i used 1 servo to steer.

 I used 6 AA batteries in series to power the servos and 5 AA batteries in series to power the VIN pin.